US: Federal judge halts part of Donald Trump's order banning migrants from Muslim-majority countries

 Donnelly was reportedly skeptical of the Trump administration’s defence of the order, and also asked if the government could provide a list of those detained in the US.

 The ban was met with protests at several airports in the country.
 Several leaders and eminent personalities had also voiced their disagreement with Trump’s order.
-Canadian Prime Minister Justin Trudeau had promised to welcome all refugees in his country after the ban, while Iran promised retaliatory measures against the order.
+Canadian Prime Minister Justin Trudeau said he would welcome all refugees in his country after the US’ ban, while Iran promised retaliatory measures against the order.

 On Friday, Trump had announced the move while addressing a gathering at the inauguration of his Secretary of Defence James Mattis.
 “We want to ensure that we are not admitting into our country the very threats our soldiers are fighting overseas,” he said.
 Trump added that his decree would give Washington time to set up a stricter “vetting procedure” to screen people from countries with terrorism ties.